 Paragraph twelve repeats the old refrain that Jane accused “George Boleyn of incest with his sister the Queen.”
 Again we can give this short shrift.
 There is no evidence Jane was even questioned (despite popular opinion to the contrary) or gave any testimony.
 She certainly did not testify at the trial.
 Eustace Chapuys, our best eye-witness of the trial, lamented that no witnesses were produced, and reported only that George’s “sister had told his wife” that Henry was impotent.
 That evidence may have been obtained from Anne or George themselves.
 The actual ‘evidence’ of Anne’s supposed adultery came from the convenient death bed confession of a deceased courtier.

 In paragraph nine it is declared that “It seems their marriage was not happy.
 There were no children.”
-I have addressed this offensive notion before and will repeat that the absence of children does not indicate an absence of happiness, and this perpetuates a particularly harmful ideal.
+I have addressed this offensive notion before, and will repeat, that the absence of children does not indicate an absence of happiness, and this perpetuates a particularly harmful ideal.
 George Boleyn, Dean of Lichfield was never proven to be Rochford’s illegitimate son, he is rarely mentioned in serious scholarship.
 But even an illegitimate son does not make an unhappy marriage.
-The book that has been used as evidence of George Boleyn’s alleged same-sex relationship with Mark Smeaton has been rather embarrassingly misread by previous historians as an alleged “attack on women”.
+The book that has been used as evidence of George Boleyn’s alleged same-sex relationship with Mark Smeaton has been either misread or misrepresented by previous historians as an “attack on women”.
 Le Fèvre’s Book of Gladness was actually a defence of women in response to the woman-hating Lamentations of Matheolus of 1291.

 Paragraphs ten and eleven return to Cavendish to pick out more symbolic phrases for literal translation.
 As A.S.G.
 Edwards notes the depiction of George’s”sensuall apetytell” is best seen as an indication of Cavendish’s antipathy towards the Boleyn family.
 Rochford and his sister were, after all, charged with incest, which means Cavendish needs to create a narrative that makes sense of the charges (which factually make no sense), before the lamenters come before him to be judged.
 For the record “bestial” does not translate to “buggery”, it merely meant “like a beast”.

-Do I need to address that the completely unfounded theory that George was bisexual, somehow makes it credible that he forced his wife to “submit to the kind of sex that outraged her”?
+Do I need to address that the completely unfounded theory that George being bisexual somehow makes it credible that he forced his wife to “submit to the kind of sex that outraged her”?
 I think not.

 Again, in the sixteenth paragraph, we tiresomely return to “Jane may have been jealous of Rochford’s close bond with Anne”.
 It was not said that Jane ‘acted more out of envy than out of love towards the King’, an anonymous account said that “that person who, more out of envy and jealousy than out of love towards the King, did betray this accursed secret, and together with it the names of those who had joined in the evil doings of the unchaste Queen” which most likely indicates the deathbed confession of Lady Wingfield, which was noted by someone present at the trial.
 The paragraph then reads “Perhaps Jane believed that Anne had been instrumental in sending her to the Tower” which is some hugely inventive speculation considering we have no record of Jane going to the Tower under arrest until well after Anne’s death.